 Maintaining Shoulder Parallelism

-Milonguero-style tango, known for its close embrace, emphasizes an intimate, inward experience.
-This style requires partners to maintain chest-to-chest contact and keep their shoulders parallel to ensure maximum connection and effective communication.
+Milonguero-style tango, known for its close embrace, emphasizes inward experiences over outward display.
+This style requires partners to keep their shoulders parallel to maintain chest-to-chest contact, ensuring the deepest possible physical connection and the clearest torso communication.

-Yet many dancers underestimate the importance of shoulder alignment.
-Some women drift too far to the man’s right side, wrapping their left arm around his right arm instead of positioning themselves squarely in front of him, with their left arm resting over his shoulder.
-This misalignment weakens the connection and restricts the movement of his right arm.
+Many dancers underestimate the importance of shoulder alignment.
+Some women drift too far to the man’s right, wrapping their left arm around his back instead of positioning themselves squarely in front of him with their arm resting gently over his right shoulder.
+This misalignment weakens the connection, overburdens his right arm, and restricts its range of motion and flexibility necessary for leading.
 Others connect with only one side of their torso, leaving the other side open and forming a V-shape with their partner.
-Beginners who are uncomfortable with physical closeness often instinctively lean back to create space.
-Many also rotate their entire bodies rather than dissociating at the hips, which breaks shoulder alignment.
-Some even tilt their shoulders at a vertical angle to their partner’s just to accommodate a particular movement.
-Compounding the issue, men often lead complex steps that force women to sacrifice both connection and alignment.
-These habits not only contradict tango’s intimate, feeling-driven nature but also detract from the compact and cohesive aesthetic of the dance.
+Beginners who feel uncomfortable with close contact often lean back to create distance.
+Many rotate their entire body instead of dissociating at the hips, breaking shoulder parallelism.
+Some tilt their shoulders vertically in relation to their partner’s, or even stand next to him instead of maintaining chest-to-chest, square contact.
+These physical distortions are often exacerbated by men who lead overly complex figures, compelling women to abandon alignment in order to execute difficult steps.
+All of these habits undermine the intimacy and sensitivity that define milonguero tango—disrupting the embrace, clouding communication, and weakening the dance’s compact, cohesive aesthetic.

 February 5, 2025